matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Common Use Cases

 - External Service Calls
-- Highly Concurrent Message COnsumers
+- Highly Concurrent Message Consumers
 - Spreadsheets
 - Abstraction Over Asynchronous Programming
     - Abstract whether or not your program is synchronous or asynchronous